nextflow-io/nextflow/docs/executor.md

 standardized schema and API for describing batch execution tasks in a portable manner.

-Nextflow includes experimental support for the TES API by providing a `tes` executor, which allows the submission of workflow tasks to a remote execution back-end exposing a TES API endpoint.
+Nextflow includes experimental support for the TES API by providing a `tes` executor, which allows the submission of workflow tasks to a remote execution backend exposing a TES API endpoint.

 To use this feature, define the following variables in the workflow launching environment: